learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 # > ArgumentError: wrong number of arguments (2 for 1)
 ```

-Again, the arity of greeting is one, by providing it two arguments, Ruby gets
+Again, the arity of greeting is one; if two arguments are provided, we'll see an
-upset.
-By default, all arguments defined in a method are required to
+error.
+By default, all arguments defined in a method are required to correctly
-correctly invoke (or "call", or "execute") that method and method arguments
+invoke (or "call", or "execute") that method and method arguments create local
-create local variables for you use when the method is actually called.
+variables for you use when the method is actually called.

 ## Recognize the Difference Between Arguments and Parameters